Looking for the best places to hike near Chicago? This is the guide for you!

 Along the way, you’ll encounter art installations, beautifully landscaped gardens, and spots to rest and people-watch.

-Remember, the trail is open from 6 AM to 11 PM daily, providing a safe and well-maintained path for your outdoor activities.
+The trail is open from 6 AM to 11 PM daily.

 Starting Point: Ardmore Ave on Northside